lambdaclass/cairo_native/README.md

 such as `GasBuiltin` (that is basically the gas), `RangeCheck`, etc. Most of them but `GasBuiltin` can simply be passed as `null`.

-If the wrong inputs are passed, an error is reporting showing the needed inputs.
+If the wrong inputs are passed, an error reports the needed inputs.
 You can also check the needed inputs by compiling the program to sierra and checking the arguments of the entry point you chose, it will look like:

 ```